7 Eye-Catching Web Design Trends You’ll See in 2019

 Web designers briefly phased out rounded corners in favor of a sharp-cornered, flatter-looking design.
 (Some pages have tried to split the difference, with subtle snub corners.)

 But now, highly rounded corners are becoming chic again.
 Twitter recently rolled out a pleasingly round-cornered text entry box, and it’s likely other sites will follow suit.

 7) Diagonal breaks

 Horizontal breaks have been part of the web since the early HTML days.
 And you can make a case that standard-issue grid designs are really just vertical breaks.
 Users are very used to seeing web pages where everything’s at neat right angles.

-So it’s no wonder that, as web designers lean into unconventional grid designs, diagonal breaks are becoming trendy.
-They create movement, tension, and visual interest that users love, and cultivate a very different user experience than neatly-gridded pages do.
+So it’s no wonder that, as web designers jump on these web design trends and lean into unconventional grid designs, diagonal breaks are becoming trendy.
+They create movement, tension, and eye-catching web design that users love, and cultivate a very different user experience than neatly-gridded pages do.